 Torontos Top 5 Conscious Community Spaces

-As conscious, spiritual beings, we are most likely aware of the importance of connection.
-Being able to have other people and places we are able to feel at home with is a key element of our social lives.
-Knowing spaces where you are able to visit on your days and evenings off, where like-minded people also gather, is fundamental for growing and expanding our conscious community.
+As conscious, spiritual beings, we are aware of the importance of authentic connection.
+Having likeminded people and places we can visit is an important aspect of our social lives.
+Having a knowledge of local spaces where like-minded community gather is fundamental for cultivating and expanding our conscious relationships and community.

 Toronto is known for having an array of trendy, niche and culturally stunning neighbourhoods.
-Within these stands a handful of spaces where yogi, spiritual and creatives can meet, connect and share.
+Within these communities rests a handful of spaces where yogis, seekers and creatives can connect.
 We have curated a list of the top conscious community spaces in Toronto.
-We have included yoga, meditation, workshop, wellness, and spiritual décor spaces, all within the city of Toronto.

 1. The Rock Store

-Located on Harbour Street in central Downtown, The Rock Store is an aesthetically stimulating store, unmatched for collectors of metaphysical jewelry, décor and accessories.
+Located on Harbour Street in central Downtown, The Rock Store is an aesthetically stunning store, unmatched for collectors of metaphysical jewelry, décor and accessories.

 The Rock Store has been serving Toronto for over 25 years and offers an appreciated size of organized crystals accents.
 The Rock Store displays well kept shelves of crystal where the team maintains colour coordinated inventory and product descriptions for the various properties of each kind.

-The Rock Store staff is also more than sufficiently educated on the gems, guiding browsers to certain crystals and areas depending on the shoppers wants and needs.
+The Rock Store staff is also more than sufficiently educated on product, guiding customers to certain crystals and areas depending on the shoppers needs.

-Along with books, oracle cards, room décor and other metaphysical products, The Rock Store also offers an upstairs attic space where the store offers a variety of classes, workshops and healing sessions.
+Along with books, oracle cards, room décor and other metaphysical products, The Rock Store also offers an upstairs attic space where a variety of weekly classes, workshops and healing sessions are offered.

 The modern-rustic feel of the upstairs space gives off a warm, welcoming and comforting vibe.
 The interior design of The Rock Store definitely compliments and honours the original stone and wood wook the house was originally built with.